mockdeep/boon-blog/source/articles/2016-12-02-who-belongs-in-tech.md

 the truth is, there is no one, unambiguous "right way".
 There is always some ambiguity to be dealt with.
 There are a lot of times no amount of turning a problem over in your head is going to help you understand it as thoroughly as you might want.
-Sometimes getting something under load is the most effective way to understand it.
+Sometimes getting something deployed is the most effective way to understand it.
 A lot of times we don't know what the best solution to a problem is, so we build it the best we know how and look back on it later with clearer eyes, either with feedback from customers, or from ourselves as engineers having to deal with the consequences of a particular coding decision.